jpclemente/SparkStreaming-Kafka/README.md

 # SparkStreaming-Kafka

 ## Overview
-This is a streaming program that reads data from a kafka topic and uses SparkStreaming to process it and write it into another topic.
+This is a streaming program that reads data from a kafka topic and uses Spark to process it and write it into another kafka topic.

 ## User guide